Stress May Accelerate Pancreatic Cancer, Study Finds

 Beta blockers may improve survival in pancreatic cancer

-In experiments with a different mouse model of pancreatic cancer, the CUMC team demonstrated that mice treated with chemotherapy and beta blockers lived significantly longer than mice treated with chemotherapy alone.
+In experiments with a different mouse model of pancreatic cancer, the CUIMC team demonstrated that mice treated with chemotherapy and beta blockers lived significantly longer than mice treated with chemotherapy alone.

 The researchers also looked at survival in 631 patients who had surgery between 2002 and 2013 to treat advanced pancreatic cancer.
 Those who were taking nonselective beta blockers after surgery had a median survival of 40 months, about two-thirds longer than patients taking selective beta blockers (which affect fewer targets in the body) or neither type of beta blocker.

 “It would be premature to recommend the use of beta blockers for these patients until we conduct prospective clinical studies," said Dr. Wang, "but beta blockers could potentially become part of the overall treatment regimen for pancreatic cancer.”

 Can stress reduction can help prevent or slow pancreatic cancer?